-The straightforward and compact nature of the Compressible Pillow makes it a great fit for any traveler who misses the comforts of their traditional bed pillow.
-Read on for my full review.
+The straightforward and compact nature of the Compressible travel pillow makes it a wonderful fit for any traveler who misses the comforts of their traditional bed pillow.
+What features would I have liked to see?
+Read on for my full video and written reviews below.

 See where the Compressible travel pillow ranks on my best travel pillows page.

 - Core: Urethane foam filling

 - Designed in a traditional bed pillow shape

 - Cover: Brushed polyester cover material

 - Comes in four color options

 - Compact; the pillow tucks into itself – no travel case needed